 - Phase 3: FODMAP personalisation

-FODMAPs are fermentable short-chain carbohydrates that are slowly absorbed on indigestible ncluding lactose, fructose, sorbitol, fructans and GOS.
-Tgese short-chain carbohydrates, It stands for:
+FODMAPs are fermentable short-chain carbohydrates that are slowly absorbed or indigestible including lactose, fructose, sorbitol, fructans and GOS.
+These short-chain carbohydrates are:

 The subgroups of FODMAPS are:

 - Fructans: mainly found in onion, garlic, wheat and rye